circleguard/circlecore/source/investigating-replays.rst

 .. note::

-    You may need to toy with being logged in/entering the url multiple times in order to actually get to the api page.
+    Due to a redirection bug (https://github.com/ppy/osu-web/issues/2867)
-    The redirection on osu!'s end is rather fiddly.
+    on the website, you may need to log in and refresh the page before being able to access the api page.

 After that, circleguard instantion is easy: